 Tickets can be purchased online at the following address: https://parcocolosseo.it/en/visit/opening-times-and-tickets/

 You can also get to the Colosseum for free, every first Sunday of the month.
-We do not recommend you to visit it on this day, due to the large influx of visitors.
+We do not recommend you to visit it on this day, due to the large crowd of visitors.

 Pantheon in Rome